valancej/documentation/_posts/services/databases/2014-08-28-postgresql.md

 Version **9.4** of the database server is running on port `5434` and configured identical to the others.
 If you want to use this version make sure to specify the correct port in your database configuration.

-For Rails based projects, please add the following command to your setup steps to work around the auto-configuration in place on the build VMs.
+For Rails based projects, please add the following command to your _Setup Commands_ to work around the auto-configuration in place on the build VMs.

 ```shell
 sed -i "s|5432|5434|" "config/database.yml"